BriPwn/Detection-as-Code-Logz.io/README.md

 - Click on the workflow run to see detailed logs
 - Each step shows success ✅ or failure ❌ status

-### Slack Notifications
-If configured, you'll receive Slack notifications with:
-- Deployment status (success/failure)
-- Environment deployed to
-- Triggering user
-- Commit SHA

-### GitHub Issues
-On deployment failure, an issue is automatically created with:
-- Failure details
-- Link to workflow run
-- Relevant metadata

 ## 🐛 Troubleshooting

 ### Common Issues